Assessing the Hierarchical Hamiltonian Splitting Integrator for Collisionless N-body Simulations: Time-step Selection Function

-so that, the time-step we will use is given by,
+so that, the time-step we will use is given by \citep{2012NewA...17..711P},

 It is important to state that the minimization indicated above is across the so called \emph{Slow} particles.
-For a time-step proportional to the inter-particle free-fall times:
+For a time-step proportional to the inter-particle free-fall time:

-The former options is a two-body based proxy for the dynamical time motivated step function suggested by \cite{2007MNRAS.376..273Z}.
+The former option is a two-body-based proxy for the dynamical-time-motivated step function suggested by \citet{2007MNRAS.376..273Z}.

-For a time-step proportional to the inter-particle fly-by times:
+For completeness with \citet{2012NewA...17..711P}, for a time-step proportional to the inter-particle fly-by time (typically used in collisional problems):

-Such implementation is tuned to collisional problems, we will quantify the efficiency of such time step functions, however the high acceleration derivatives may require going beyond the first order in the perturbative expansion.
+We will quantify the efficiency of such time-step functions, however, the high acceleration derivatives in the case of collisional problems may require going beyond the first order in the perturbative expansion.

-Across the paper we will use the symmetrized free-fall time step for Hamiltonian Splitting (defined by eqs. \ref{eq:symmHS} and \ref{eq:freefall}) or alternatively the minimum of this and the symmetrized fly-by time step (eqs. \ref{eq:symmHS} and \ref{eq:flyby}).
-For AKDK we will use the standard step function given by eq. \ref{eq:standard}.
+Across the paper, we will mostly use the approximated symmetric free-fall time-step for HHS (defined by eqs. \ref{eq:symmHS} and \ref{eq:freefall}), and only in a few tests we will use the minimum of this and the approximated symmetric fly-by time-step (eqs. \ref{eq:symmHS} and \ref{eq:flyby}).
+In section \ref{TS_tests}, we will present a comparison with the GADGET4 implementation of HHS \citep{2021MNRAS.506.2871S}, this code uses a time-step function similar to eq. \ref{eq:standard} but the accuracy parameter, $\eta_\mathrm{accel}$, is included inside the square root.
+For AKDK, we will use the standard time-step function given by eq. \ref{eq:standard}.